Pash3nlee/HackTheBox/Easy/Previse.md

 1. Create gzip in home or tmp folder
 2. Write reverse shell there
-3. Export new to PATH
+3. Export new directory to PATH
 4. Run it

 ```